ArchiveBox/docs/Setting-Up-Storage.md

 The `data/archive/` subfolder contains the bulk archived content, and it supports being stored on a slower remote server (SMB/NFS/SFTP/etc.) or object store (S3/B2/R2/etc.).
 For data integrity and performance reasons, the rest of the `data/` directory (`data/ArchiveBox.conf`, `data/logs`, etc.) must be stored locally while ArchiveBox is running.

 > [!IMPORTANT]
-> `data/index.sqlite3` is your main archive DB, *it must be on a fast, reliable, local filesystem* which supports [FSYNC](https://stackoverflow.com/questions/40849596/git-clone-fsync-input-output-error-in-linux#:~:text=Some%20filesystems%20%2D%20especially%20remote%20filesystems%20like%20NFS%2C%20sshfs%2C&text=do%20not%20support%20fsync()%20but%20git%20has%20no%20flag%20to%20disable%20these%20calls) (SSD/NVMe recommended).
+> `data/index.sqlite3` is your main archive DB, *it must be on a fast, reliable, local filesystem* which supports [FSYNC](https://stackoverflow.com/questions/40849596/git-clone-fsync-input-output-error-in-linux#:~:text=Some%20filesystems%20%2D%20especially%20remote%20filesystems%20like%20NFS%2C%20sshfs%2C&text=do%20not%20support%20fsync()%20but%20git%20has%20no%20flag%20to%20disable%20these%20calls) (SSD/NVMe recommended for best experience).

 ### `NFS` (Docker Driver)